rjames86/download_pinboard/README.md

 download_pinboard
 =================

-Download your pinboard bookmarks as webloc files with Mac OS X tags.
-By default, the script will only download new bookmarks.
+Download your Pinboard bookmarks as webloc files with Mac OS X tags.

 ## Setup